-Roman, Anglican and Lutheran traditions began restoration of The Three Days in the 1970s and 80s.
+The Passions are about four distinct internal/eternal moments in us.
+The Four Passions are not about history, though based in history.
+Rather, they hold a distinct type of life question and spiritual practice.
+As our understanding grows wider, so to must our prayer and worship.
+The Roman, Anglican and Lutheran traditions began restoration of the three days in the 1970s and 80s.
 The work dimmed in the 90s.
 And tragically by 2000, all research and efforts came to a standstill.
 I urge us to take up the work, all of us regardless of tradition.

 By grace, living a new form of human community was the spiritual practice and the true fulfilment of the ancient Easter.
 Can there be a more noble cause for us today?
 Do we not need to return to the ancient wisdom of our elders who wait to teach us how to create, sustainand deepen in a vital and diverse communion?

 Let us begin so that we may offer our children's children a living Jeru-Shalom.